iyasz/iyasz/README.md

 <h3>My goals is not to be better than others, but to be better than yesterday.</h3>

-Yo (. ❛ ᴗ ❛.) &nbsp; Saya merupakan developer yang kepo banyak teknologi, tapi teknologi nya ga habis habis ~
+Yo (. ❛ ᴗ ❛.) &nbsp; An Undergraduate Student at <b>Cyber Unversity</b>.
+Saya merupakan developer yang kepo banyak teknologi, tapi teknologi nya ga habis habis, but let me learn it for a while~
-An Undergraduate Student at <b>Cyber Unversity</b>.

 <h6>KIta bukan melakukan kesalahan, tetapi hanya menjalani suatu pengalaman.
 Dari setiap pengalaman itu, kita dapat belajar dan berkembang</h6>